garethjmsaunders/digital-code-style-guide/css.md

 }
 ```

-Not only is this overly specific, locationally dependent, and potentially displaying poor Selector Intent, we are modifying the `.box {}` directly.
+Not only is this overly specific, locationally dependent, and potentially displaying poor selector intent, we are modifying the `.box {}` directly.
 We should rarely—if ever—find an object or abstraction's class as a key selector in a compound selector.

 A selector like `.content .box {}` is potentially troublesome because